Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing for Trout in Wyoming

 Wyoming is one of the more desolate states in the lower 48.
-There are areas of the state completely dedicated to tourism, but you will have ample opportunities to get out on your own and land your fair share of massive trout.
+Some areas of the state are completely dedicated to tourism, but you will have ample opportunities to get out on your own and land your fair share of massive trout.

 Getting Your Fishing License In Wyoming

-If you’re looking to land trout in Wyoming, you’re going to need a fishing license.
+You will need a fishing license if you want to land trout in Wyoming.
 A non-resident daily license is going to cost you $14.
 Wyoming’s fishing licenses are fairly expensive, but the quality of fishing is hard to beat.

-Your next option is purchasing a five-day license for $56.
-Essentially this is a four-day license with an extra day added for free!
+Your next option is to purchase a five-day license for $56.
+Essentially, this is a four-day license with an extra day added for free!

 Anything beyond five days will require you to purchase a non-resident annual license.
 A non-resident annual license is currently $102.